 As we start to pack up Christmas at our house, we have lots of leftovers.
 So this week, I’m focusing on trying to put those leftovers to use.
-First up: adding candy canes to Christmas Crack.
+First up: using candy canes to make Peppermint Christmas Crack.

 I had not heard of Christmas Crack until my friend Elizabeth called me about the recipe.
 It turns out to be super easy and a little addictive — hence, the name.
 This is basically salt + toffee + chocolate, so you really can’t go wrong.
-I used this version of the recipe from Food.com as my basis, and then modified it.
+I used this version of the recipe from Food.com as my basis, and then modified it to add candy canes.
+Yum!

 Two notes about the original version of this recipe: